Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Related Work

 More recently, vision foundation models have been incorporated into SSL pipelines to leverage their generalizable priors.
 For instance, CPC-SAM~\cite{miao2024cross} and SemiSAM~\cite{zhang2024semisam} generate prompts from auxiliary networks to guide SAM-based segmentation, while SemiSAM+\cite{zhang2025semisam+} adopts collaborative supervision between generalist and specialist models.
 SynFoC~\cite{ma2025steady} performs synergistic fine-tuning between foundation and conventional models but lacks explicit representation alignment, whereas H-SAM~\cite{cheng2024unleashing} eliminates prompts via hierarchical decoding but exhibits high computational overhead and limited scalability.
 Although these approaches adopt dual-model strategies, they mainly enforce probability-level consistency between foundation and task-specific models, assuming comparable reliability.

 In contrast, UnCoL introduces an uncertainty-informed collaboration that adaptively weights teacher reliability per pixel.
-Furthermore, rather than aligning probabilistic outputs as in SemiSAM+~\cite{zhang2025semisam+}, UnCoL conducts dual-path representation distillation, transferring visual and semantic features from the frozen foundation encoder to a lightweight student.
+Furthermore, rather than aligning probabilistic outputs, UnCoL {transfers} visual and semantic {representations} from the frozen foundation encoder to a lightweight student.
 This design captures transferable priors while enabling prompt-free inference and encourages a natural balance between foundation-level generality and task-specific specialization.